mtdvlpr/hcd-prototype/README.md

 ### Add nonsense

 An example of nonsense that I added was adding a color picker, since the user is blind and relies on a screen reader.
 While testing myself with a screen reader, I couldn't get the color picker to work, but I decided to keep it in the prototype so the user could actually test it herself.
 It turned out that the user didn't use the color picker, so I removed it, but because I tested it, I could be sure that the user wouldn't use it and didn't make the assumption that the user wouldn't use it.

+### Future improvements

+I have a few ideas on how this prototype could be improved:

+- The user wanted the wording to better fit with the screen reader that reads the words aloud.
+This could implemented by using language that is more common when speaking.
+- While watching the user tests of others, I noticed that the user wanted to know when she reached the end of the page, to prevent going to the browser controls.
+This could be implemented by adding a footer with a "back to top" link.